 One of the most anticipated times of year for gardeners is Spring, with the attendant planting season.
 Everything is new and fresh; a chance to start over and improve on last year’s garden.
 A big subject and one that causes no end of concern, worry and frustration to gardeners is what to do with the soil to prepare it for planting.
-If you have been reading our blog posts over the past 3 years, you know that we advocate building the health and vitality of the soil in a natural, biologically safe manner.
+If you have been reading our articles over the past several years, you know we advocate building the health and vitality of the soil in a natural, biologically safe manner.
 Soil becomes healthier, more productive, disease, weed and pest resistant.
 It results in an upward spiral where the garden gets better year after year.

 Here is a unique recipe for a Spring garden elixir that is easy to mix, completely non-toxic and hugely beneficial to jump-starting your garden’s soil in getting it ready for planting.
 It comes courtesy of Crop Services International, who has over 35 years experience in helping growers accomplish their goals.
 They provide a Non-Toxic/Biological/Sustainable approach to growing food, from a full scale commercial farm to the home gardener.
 We are currently studying “The Non-Toxic Farming Handbook” that they wrote to educate ourselves more on improving our knowledge and approach.